 Calendar: I didn't found anything fully satisfying so I built my own crappy alterantive, and being web-based, one app less to install and keep updated.

-Hangouts: WhatsApp or Telegram, but if needs to be Hangouts there's no alternative but to use it (but only from a desktop browser).
+Hangouts/Meet: Telegram or WhatsApp, but if needs to be a Google hangout there's no alternative but to use it (always from a web browser).

 Maps: Can't fully avoid it from mobile, but whenever possible I use CityMapper.